 For it’s simply not possible to become compatible with God and God’s Spirit World without doing deep soul cleansing work.
 Further, it’s not possible to align ourselves with something we aren’t able to trust.

 And here’s where everything comes back home to looking within and finding ourselves.
 Because until we clear away our inner darkness—our inner Lower Self obstacles—we are not trustworthy people.
-Because our lives are being built on untruths.
+After all, our lives are being built on untruths.
 And as long as we cannot trust ourselves, we will not trust God.

 In reality, God and our highest good are one.
 For God and our inner light are the same.
 To be clear, we are not God, but we are all of God.
 And no one wants more goodness for us than God does.
 What God really wants is for us to learn to stand on our own two feet.

 And Christ?
 Christ has never stopped loving each one of us.
 Just as a parent still loves a misbehaving child.
 What’s more, Christ—with the help of the beings not part of the Fall—has never stopped guiding us in our return home.
 In fact, working together with God, Christ orchestrated the creation of this world we live in, to make our return possible.

 Consider, too, that the Story of the Prodigal Son tells the story of a passage Christ had to go through.
 For Christ had to come to accept that one day Christ’s beloved brother, the Light-bearer, would return as well.
 And like all the rest of us, the Light-bearer—after learning to realign his will with God’s will—is going to be welcomed home with great joy.